Giant panda gives birth to twin cubs at Madrid zoo | DW | 06.09.2021

 Last month, a giant panda named Huan Huan gave birth to two twin cubs near Paris.

 In September 2019, two giant panda cubs were born at Berlin Zoo.
-It was the first time ever a giant panda gave birth in Germany.
+It marked the first time a giant panda had given birth in Germany.

 wd/rt (AP, AFP, Reuters)